 Reflecting on Jonathan’s short but well-lived life made me realize how I’d slowly neglected many of the hobbies and pursuits I enjoy until I turned to them for essential comfort.
 It’s so easy to get swept up in our busy lives and not make time for the things that make us truly happy.
 One of Jonathan’s messages to me and my brother Paul was to really live our lives fully.
 We are given a finite amount of time here, and not making the most of it is the worst kind of waste.
 Most people aim to ‘live life to its fullest,’ but I believe that can only happen when we make doing what we love a priority.

 That’s just what I’ll strive to do here.
-In finally being intentional about pursuing what I enjoy, I hope I can also bring a smile to the face of anyone who comes across A Dose of the Delightful!
-Nothing would please me more than to know I've inspired another person to discover how delightful the domestic arts can be.
+In finally being intentional about pursuing what I enjoy, I hope I can also bring a smile to the face of anyone who comes across the little blog.
+Nothing would please me more than to know I've inspired another person to spend time figuring out what he/she enjoys, and going for it wholeheartedly.